Feb. 2nd - Pitch and Creative Brief

 Mar.
 9th - Final Due + Critique

 Field Notes as a brand values nostalgia, and honoring the past.
-To this brand, a scuffed up notebook jacket is more beautiful than the day it was made because it has been lived with.
+It's all about patina.
+The more used a notebook, the more loved.
+It's about the stories behind these books.
 It’s reminiscent of the Japanese concept, Wabi-Sabi; Something is made beautiful because it is imperfect.
 The patina tells a story.
 In Aaron Draplin’s own words “regular people working really hard” inspired this brand from its inception.
 Field Notes is about little moments of joy, delight, and surprise.
+It's a celebration of honest, everyday people.

 Field Notes was inspired specifically by old dime novels and memo books handed out by seed companies as advertisements.
 They have a page on their website that highlights Aaron Draplin's collection of these books.
 This is where my idea came from.